n8n-io/n8n-docs/docs/getting-started/installation/docker-quickstart.md

 [Docker](https://www.docker.com/) is a quick and simple way to download and start automating with n8n.
 By using Docker you are able to:

 * Install to a pristine environment
-* Easily install and run the your preferred database with n8n
+* Easily install and run your preferred database with n8n
 * Enjoy a quick and simplified installation experience regardless of your OS

 ## Prerequisites